microsoft/TypeScript-Handbook/pages/Functions.md

 let result4 = buildName("Bob", "Adams");         // ah, just right
 ```

-Default-initialized parameters that come after all required parameters are treated as optional, and just like optional parameters, can be omitted when calling their respective function.
+Default-initialized parameters that come after all required parameters are treated as optional, and just like optional parameters, they can be omitted when calling their respective function.
 This means optional parameters and trailing default parameters will share commonality in their types, so both

 ```ts